-I am fortunate enough to have met some wonderful people along the way that helped me to recognise that I have some natural ability to achieve some great achievements in running.
-All these people, including family, friends and relationships, have supported me during both the good and the bad times, with many now becoming friends for life.
-In particular towards the end of 2009, I lost my husband and left with the reality of trying to cope with my 2 beautiful children, at the time Emily was only 7 and Spencer 13mths old.
-All I can say is the shock and pain of the death put me into a position of despair, only to realise life must carry on and through my support network was able to get back into some normality.
+I am fortunate enough to have met some wonderful people along the way that helped me to recognise that I have natural ability to achieve some great achievements in running.
+All these people, including family, friends have supported me during both the good and the bad times, with many now becoming friends for life.
+In particular towards the end of 2009, I lost my husband and left with the reality of trying to cope with my 2 children, whom at the time Emily was only 7 years old and Spencer 13 mths old.
+All I can say is the shock and pain of the death put me into a position of despair for some years.
+I couldn’t turn back the clock and in reality life had to carry on.
+Through my support network was able to get back into some normality.

 Over the years I have realised to be a great runner and to get where I am today it has taken a lot of hard work, dedication, and commitment.
 To make the leap to the next level as an elite athlete takes even more of this; it takes true determination and guts to get up and train religiously everyday whatever the weather, time of day (sometimes earlier than 5 am), circumstances or obstacle that meets your path.
 To have a goal and see this being realised is the biggest reward one could wish for.

 Some have described me as inspirational; for me, it’s that I have found an “Equilibrium”, a way to balance my home life, full-time work, school coaching, and also my own training although most of the time I run on adrenaline and tired!

 There is also the saying “it’s all about what happens on the day,” and this is very true because a lot of the time I run purely on emotions.
 Many great things happen to you when you run; it’s that sense and feeling of being free and the ability to share those special moments with others.